 Ripe bananas are a riot of sweetness and tropical flavor.
 We’re sharing our favorite ripe banana recipes, from healthy to decadent, for breakfast to dessert.
 We bet you’ll see something so quick and easy, you’ll be digging into banana goodness in no time.

 Homemade granola is best when it’s snackable, and this rendition fits the bill.
 The addition of pureed banana not only adds flavor; it helps cut down on added honey and fat.
-The ripe banana itself add sweetness, and its moisture helps contribute to a clumpy granola.
+The ripe banana itself adds sweetness, and its moisture helps contribute to a clumpy granola.
 Walnuts and pecans bring it over the top.

 I buy bananas by the bunch, with dreams of creative baking.
 But half the time, I just wind up eating sweet and ripe bananas on peanut butter toast.
-Mash the bananas and honey with a little cinnamon and spread over the peanut-butter-topped toast.
+Mash the bananas and honey with a little cinnamon and spread over the peanut-butter-topped whole-wheat toast.
 A scattering of flax seeds adds extra crunch.

 Here’s to a healthy milkshake recipe!
 You could call it a banana smoothie, but doesn’t a milkshake sound more fun?
-The recipe calls for almond milk, but your favorite plant or dairy milk works just as well.
+The recipe calls for almond milk, and your favorite plant or dairy milk works just as well.

 Don’t knock it until you’ve tried it!
 A peanut butter and banana sandwich turns irresistibly ooey-gooey when it’s grilled.
 The bacon adds a salty-porky crunch, but this combo is still worthy of The King if you leave it out.